 During your stay with us, transfers to the Ski Resort (round trip) from your chosen accommodation in Bariloche are included in the price.

-When traveling to Argentina from other countries, flights arrive at the Aeropuerto Internacional Ministro Pistarini de Ezeiza (EZE airport code) in the country’s capital Buenos Aires.
+IMPORTANT: When traveling to Argentina from other countries, flights arrive at the Aeropuerto Internacional Ministro Pistarini of Ezeiza (EZE airport code) in the country’s capital Buenos Aires.
 If immediately connecting to a domestic flight, be certain to check from which airport as many domestic flights leave from the Aeroparque Jorge Newbery (AEP airport code) about an hour’s shuttle from Ezeiza.

-During the South American winter, Argentina is -1 hour from EST, so there is little to no jet lag for North Americans.
+During the South American winter, Argentina is -1 hour from EST, so there is little to no jet-lag for North Americans.

 Passports should be valid for at least six months before the arrival date.
+Bariloche Skiing

 IMMIGRATION / CUSTOMS / VISAS